simoatze/pthread_race_examples/README.txt

   Solution: Use a mutex to synchronize the access on the object.
   Compile with:
   	  clang++ -std=c++0x -g -fsanitize=thread data-race02.cc -o data-race02 -pthread

+* data-race03.cc
+  Description: If a program calls exit() while other threads are still running, static objects may be destructed by one thread and used by another thread at the same time.
+  Solution:
+  Compile with:
+  	  clang++ -std=c++0x -g -fsanitize=thread data-race03.cc -o data-race03 -pthread